 You may feel that you have a diversified holding because of its exposure to so many stocks of different caps.
 But the high exposure to large-cap stocks is so great that the performance will be very similar to most large-cap stock funds.

 Many investors choose to use an S&P 500 index fund to represent large-cap stocks, with a separate index such as the Russell 2000.
 The separate index can represent small-cap stocks within their portfolio.

 The Russell 3000 Index

 Not to be confused with the Russell 2000, the Russell 3000 is a stock index representing about 3,000 stocks.
-It measures performance of the largest U.S. companies.
+It measures the performance of the largest U.S. companies.
 The Russell 3000 Index is often called a "broad market index."
 It represents about 98% of the investable U.S. equity market.